If the person you care for is dying

 The person you are caring for may want particular practices to be done, or prayers read, as they are dying.
 It is important to do whatever you both feel is right and most helpful.
 It may help to keep a note of anyone you need to contact in this situation.

 End of life care plan

-You may hear the doctors and nurses talk about an end of life care plan for the person you are caring for.
-This explains the care your family member or friend will need as they approach the end of their life.
-It will help to make sure that their needs are met for:
+You may hear the doctors and nurses talk about an end of life care plan.
+This explains the care your family member, partner or friend will need as they approach the end of their life.
+It will help make sure that their needs are met, including:

 - food and drink

 - emotional, spiritual and social support.

 The doctors and nurses will involve you in any decisions and plans.
 They will also give you emotional and practical support.